Shape: Properties

 Sometimes, two similar or congruent objects may be regarded as having a different shape if a reflection is required to transform one into the other.
 For instance, the letters "b" and "d" are a reflection of each other, and hence they are congruent and similar, but in some contexts they are not regarded as having the same shape.
 Sometimes, only the outline or external boundary of the object is considered to determine its shape.
 For instance, a hollow sphere may be considered to have the same shape as a solid sphere.
 Procrustes analysis is used in many sciences to determine whether or not two objects have the same shape, or to measure the difference between two shapes.
 In advanced mathematics, quasi-isometry can be used as a criterion to state that two shapes are approximately the same.

-Simple shapes can often be classified into basic geometric objects such as a point, a line, a curve, a plane, a plane figure (e.g. square or circle), or a solid figure (e.g. cube or sphere).
+Simple shapes can often be classified into basic geometric objects such as a line, a curve, a plane, a plane figure (e.g. square or circle), or a solid figure (e.g. cube or sphere).
 However, most shapes occurring in the physical world are complex.
 Some, such as plant structures and coastlines, may be so complicated as to defy traditional mathematical description – in which case they may be analyzed by differential geometry, or as fractals.

+Some common shapes include: Circle, Square, Triangle, Rectangle, Oval, Star (polygon), Rhombus, Semicircle.